 - Large deep pus-filled pockets called abscesses

-- Whiteheads, which are caused by a blockage of tiny hair follicles by sebum and dead skin and are formed at the tip of every pimple
+- Whiteheads are caused by a blockage of tiny hair follicles by sebum and dead skin and are formed at the tip of every pimple

-- Blackheads, which are formed when a hair follicle is blocked at the surface of the skin
+- Blackheads, are formed when a hair follicle is blocked at the surface of the skin

 How is Acne Diagnosed?

 Acne can be diagnosed by examining your body parts.
-The severity of your condition is determined by the number of acne spots, degree of inflammation, and intensity of pain.
+The severity of your condition is determined by the number of acne spots, degree of inflammation, and pain intensity.

 Acne can be categorized into four grades:

-- Grade 1 is the mild form of acne, which is restricted to whiteheads and blackheads, with a few papules and pustules.
+- Grade 1 is the mild form of acne, restricted to white and blackheads, with a few papules and pustules.

 - Grade 2 is the moderate form of acne, which encompasses the face with multiple pustules and papules.

-- Grade 3 acne is characterized by multiple pustules, papules, and inflamed nodules extended to the back and chest.
+- Multiple pustules, papules characterize grade 3 acne, and inflamed nodules extended to the back and chest.